 Gela Babluani has shot 13 Tzameti in stark black-and-white, which gives the whole film an austere but immensely stylish cool.
 The landscape and rundown locations seem to brood with atmosphere.
 One is certainly interested to see what Gela Baluani is capable of turning out next.

-Subsequently, Gela Babluani made The Legacy (2006) about a Georgian blood feud, although this failed to enjoy the same high profile as 13 Tzameti.
+Subsequently, Gela Babluani made The Legacy (2006) about a Georgian blood feud and the French crime film Money (2017), although these failed to enjoy the same high profile as 13 Tzameti.

 13 Tzameti was brought up for an English-language remake 13 (2010) with Gela Babluani retained as director.
 This version was relocated to the US and starred Sam Riley as the youth drawn into the game and Jason Statham, Mickey Rourke and Ray Winstone as competitors, although fails to hold the psychological tension of the original.

 (Nominee for Best Cinematography at this site’s Best of 2005 Awards).